ZhgChg.Li

 }

-Use it as described in the previous usage example.
+Usage as shown in the previous example.

 What about UIImageView (UITapGestureRecognizer)?